BingCS/BingCS.github.io/_pages/vacancies.md

 ---
 layout: page
 permalink: /vacancies/
-title: Vacancies
+title: vacancies
-#description: current openings in SPACE Lab
+#description: current openings in MAPS Lab
 nav: true
-nav_order: 7
+navigation_weight: 50
 ---

-*Last update: 25 August, 2024*
+*Last update: 29 March, 2024*

 ---
-## **Postdoc Positions**
+## **POSTDOC POSITION**

 I have one PostDoc opening in scaling visual language models to resource-constrained platforms.
 Please contact me with your publication list and latest CV.

 ---
-## **PHD Positions**
+## **PHD POSITION**

-I constantly recruit 2-3 PhD students every year.
+I constantly recruit 1-2 PhD students every year.
 Please contact me if you are interested.

 ---
-## **Visiting Positions**
+## **VISITOR POSITION**

 We regularly accept exceptional visiting PhD students who have strong publication record in top venues about sensing, robotics and computer vision.
 If you are interested in visiting us, please send us a description of your research and your publication list.
+Please read [here](https://www.ucl.ac.uk/prospective-students/international/study-abroad-and-exchange/visiting-research-students) if you are interested.
+Note, we cannot provide financial assistance for visiting students.

+---
+## **INTERNSHIP POSITION**

+NO. We do NOT take ANY interns.
+Please do NOT email me about the internship opportunity.